Product Descriptions that Sell: 3 Answers you Must Know

 Descriptions that sell image 2

 I may consider adding “messenger” into my title (Handmade Messenger Laptop Bag) since “messenger” is a popular keyword searched with “handmade laptop bag”.
-In my descriptions, I could also use “messenger” to describe my bag style or how to wear instead of “cross-body” or “long strap”.
+In my descriptions, I could also use “messenger” to describe my bag style or how to wear it instead of “cross-body” or “long strap”.

 Don’t expect Google to change their search result algorithm or shoppers to start searching different terms based on your product.
 You must adapt to them.